gnss-sdr/geniuss-place/_sp-blocks/05-acquisition.md

 of the received signal with respect to a local reference, $$ f_d $$ is the Doppler shift, $$ N $$ is the number of samples in a spreading code (4 ms for Galileo E1, 1 ms for GPS L1), and $$ d[n] $$ is a locally generated reference.
-The maximization in ([eq:ML]) requires a two-dimensional search in a function which output results from a multiplication-and-sum of $$ N $$ complex samples, becoming the computational bottleneck of the whole process.
-A usual method to alleviate this issue is to resort to the FFT-based circular convolution, which exchanges the expensive multiplication-and-sum operation by a discrete Fourier transform, a vector product and an inverse transform, taking advantage of the efficient implementations available for such operations @Borre07.
+The maximization in the equation above requires a two-dimensional search in a function which output results from a multiplication-and-sum of $$ N $$ complex samples, becoming the computational bottleneck of the whole process.
+A usual method to alleviate this issue is to resort to the FFT-based circular convolution, which exchanges the expensive multiplication-and-sum operation by a discrete Fourier transform, a vector product and an inverse transform, taking advantage of the efficient implementations available for such operations[^Borre06].

+[^Borre06]: K. Borre, D. M. Akos, N. Bertelsen, P. Rinder, S. H. Jensen, _A Software-Defined GPS and Galileo Receiver.
+A Single-Frequency Approach_, 1st edition, Boston: Birkhäuser, November 2006.

 [fig:Rxd]